Morphage/BinaryTreeVisualizer/README.md

 BinaryTreeVisualizer
 ====================
-**BinaryTreeVisualizer** consists of a Java implementation to create **Binary Search Trees** and some Javascript code to render the tree in a web page.
+**BinaryTreeVisualizer** consists of a Java implementation to create **Binary Search Trees** and some Javascript code to render these trees in a web page.
+I used this API in my final year project (jSCAPE) to provide a visual aid to help students answer exercises on binary search trees.

 ###Files
 The Java implementation resides in a single file called `BST.java`.